When a relationship ends, the financial impact can be as stressful as the emotional one.

 - You gain legal protection that does not depend on your ex’s choices.

-This allows you to move forward without being tied to the other person’s financial behavior.
+This allows you to move forward without being tied to the other person’s financial behaviour.

 How a Proposal Helps With Debts Created During the Breakup